usc-isi-i2/table-linker/tld.md

 ```

 #### Implementation
-Multiply the values in the input columns with their corresponding weights and add them up to get a ranking score for each candidate.
+Multiply the values in the input score-columns with their corresponding weights and add them up to get a ranking score for each candidate.

 For each candidate `c` and the set of score-columns `S`,